 - Set the bowl aside for about 10 minutes.
 After this time, the yeast should be active and foaming slightly.
 Whisk in the egg yolks.

 - Lightly flour a clean surface and tip the dough out onto it.
-Knead, adding the remaining ½ cup (75 g) of flour as needed, for about 15 minutes, or until a soft, smooth dough forms.
+Knead, adding the remaining ½ cup (75 grams) of flour as needed, for about 15 minutes, or until a soft, smooth dough forms.

-- Place the kneaded dough back into the large bowl and cover.
+- Place the kneaded dough back into the mixing bowl and cover.
 Set in a warm place to rise for about 2 hours**, or until doubled in size.
 If your home is cold, it will take longer.